Configuring Your Account

 How do I view a breakdown of paid vs organic Facebook Reach?

-With this update, Meta no longer provides a breakdown of paid vs organic unique media views.
-This value available in Sprout will represent the total of paid and organic unique views received for your shared media.
+With this update, Meta no longer provides a breakdown of paid vs organic contributions with the metric available for Reach (ie Total Unique Media Views.)
+The value available for Facebook Reach metrics in Sprout will represent the total of paid and organic unique views received for your shared media.

 How far back will data be backfilled?

-Data will be backfilled from January 1, 2026 forward with the new unique media view metrics available via Facebook’s API.
+Reach data will be backfilled from January 1, 2026 forward with the new Total Unique Media View metrics available via Facebook’s API.
 All metrics being deprecated will be removed from Sprout entirely on June 15, 2026.

 How can I save my historical data for the metrics being fully deprecated in Sprout?